 It is hard to make good friends when your personal quest for love and belonging threatens to overwhelm a potential friend.

 Paul J. Meyer created a wheel of life that is widely used to help people assess balance in life.
 When we take time to examine the areas in our life that are important such as finances, career, leisure, family and friends, spirituality, and health, we can determine which areas are weak or out of balance.

-It has been hard for me to maintain any type of healthy relationship if I didn’t invest in my own personal growth.
+It has been hard for me to maintain any type of healthy relationship if I didn’t invest in personal growth.

-A strong identity in Christ is where we start.
-From a place of confidence in God’s love for us, we can address the areas of our life that need attention and transformation.
+A strong identity in Christ is where you start.
+From a place of confidence in God’s love for you, you can address the areas of your life that need attention and transformation.

 Good friends are very important, but can never fill the hole in our souls.
-They cannot complete or fulfill us.
+They cannot complete or fulfill you.
 That is God’s job.
-Relationships complement and affirm our ongoing growth.
-If our expectations are unfair we will struggle to learn how to be a good friend and will drive others away.
+Relationships complement and affirm your ongoing growth.
+If your expectations are unfair you will struggle to learn how to be a good friend and will drive others away.

-Balance is an ongoing exercise but if we are intentional and on purpose, we will be more available and understand how to be a good friend.
+Balance is an ongoing exercise but if you are intentional and on purpose, you will be more available and understand how to be a good friend.

 The Importance of Good Friends

 We live in a culture where many of us suffer from the loss of the quality and quantity of friendships.
 But our desire for friends will never diminish.
 It is how we are wired to be connected to others.
 The importance of good friends cannot be overstated.

 Even Jesus had good friends He depended on, traveled with, and enjoyed.